ENG-WILFRED/pension-backend/docs/auth.md

 - Temporary password is automatically generated
 - Email is sent with temporary password
 - SMS is sent with temporary password
+- **A pension account is automatically created with the user-provided configuration** (accountType, riskProfile, currency, accountStatus, kycVerified, complianceStatus)
+- **Default values are used for any account fields not provided** (accountType: MANDATORY, riskProfile: MEDIUM, currency: KES, accountStatus: ACTIVE, kycVerified: false, complianceStatus: PENDING)
+- **Account number is auto-generated in format: `00YYRRRRRRRR`** (e.g., `0025ABCD1234`)
+  - `00`: Fixed prefix
+  - `YY`: Last 2 digits of year registered (e.g., 25 for 2025)
+  - `RRRRRRRR`: 8 random digits (0-9)
 - User can login with email/phone + temporary password
 - On first login, user must set a permanent password
+- The auto-created account is ready for contributions and transactions

 ---